 When a person slips in their recovery from addiction, it means they give in to their cravings or have a weak moment when facing a specific trigger.
 During addiction treatment, there’s an emphasis placed on relapse prevention, trigger avoidance and the development of new, healthier coping mechanisms, but nothing can prepare a person 100% for a time when they face these scenarios in real life outside of treatment.

-For example, if you’re sober but you go to a bar with friends, you may decide that it’s okay to have a drink.
+For example, if you’re sober but you go to a bar with friends, you may decide it’s okay to have a drink.
 If you decide to do so, most people would say you slipped.
-It’s what happens next that differentiates a slip from a full-on relapse.
+It’s what what happens next that differentiates a slip from a full-on relapse.

 What About a Freelapse?